mahendranandi/Survival-Analysis/README.md

 ###

 # `[a] Introduction `
-Data contains two kinds of loan information: Good and Bad A binary question: Can I say, whether the loan is good or bad, considering the customer profile
+Suppose data contains two kinds of loan information: Good and Bad \
+A binary question: Can I say, whether the loan is good or bad, considering the customer profile\
 Answer: Yes, by standard classification techniques (e.g. logistic regression, random forest, etc.)
-Question: When would the loan go bad?
+Question: When would the loan go bad?\
-Question: Between two banks which one is possessing riskier loans?
+Question: Between two banks which one is possessing riskier loans? \
 No answer by classification method.
 Answer is given by Survival Analysis

 We model the time to failure [T ] data (or time-to-event data or survival data)
-Time from medication to relapse of leukemia
-When the leukemia will returned for a patient?
+- Time from medication to relapse of leukemia such as When the leukemia will returned for a patient?
-Time from date of breast cancer detection to death of patient When the patient will die?
+- Time from date of breast cancer detection to death of patient such as When the patient will die?
-Time from date of admission to death of patient
-When the patient will die?
+- Time from date of admission to death of patient such as When the patient will die?
-Time from loan approved to loan default
+- Time from loan approved to loan default such as
 When the customer will be defaulter?